-Flood management has been an issue across Clarborough & Welham for many years, most severely and recently in 2007 but also due to its ‘threat level’ at intervals since then.
+Flood management has been an issue across Clarborough & Welham for many years, most severely and recently but also due to its ‘threat level’ at recent intervals too.

 A range of organisations have commitments to addressing the issues here that include both Nottinghamshire County Council and Bassetlaw District Council as well as Trent Rivers Trust.
 On a wider scale, the Environment Agency as well as other ‘central’ organisations have interests.

 The issue of flooding is an almost constant topic for Clarborough & Welham Parish Council along with local volunteers.
 Anyone with a water course running through or adjacent to their property is known as a riparian owner - see details of their responsibilities lower down this page.

 Do you know how to prepare for a flood?

 Over 5 million homes and businesses are at risk of flooding in England.
 Don't assume it won't happen to you.

 So, would you know what to do in a flood?
 One of the most valuable things to remember is the different levels of flood warning and alert and what actions you should take under each of these.
 These are:

 - Flood alert - Prepare

 For much more advice click on poster ►